Expeditions to the Kola Peninsula

 Winter ski hikes in the Kola (February - March)

-• Arctic format: we go on touring skis with kamas, and carry gear in large pulkas.
-This lightens the back and allows you to cover long distances without fatigue.
+• Arctic format: we go on tourist skis with camus, and carry gear in large pulkas.
+This will lighten the load on your back, and we will be able to go on ski hikes across the Kola Peninsula over long distances without getting tired.

-• Comfort: we spend the night in windproof tents Hilleberg, Fjallraven, Helsport and use warm sleeping bags for -30 and -40.
+• Comfort: we will prove that winter отдых (Kola Peninsula) can be enjoyable.
+We spend the night in wind-resistant tents Hilleberg, Fjallraven, Helsport and use warm sleeping bags for -30 and -40.

-• Locations: the coast of the Barents Sea from the village of Teriberka, the coast and hills of the White Sea on the Tersky coast.
+• Locations: the coast of the Barents Sea (author's tour to Teriberka), as well as the coast and hills of the White Sea on the Tersky coast.
+Exploring this fabulous Murmansk Peninsula (as some mistakenly but lovingly call the Kola region), you will fall in love with winter forever.

-• Meals: we cook unusually delicious, almost restaurant-style trekking food on Kovea Booster petrol stoves.
+• Food: we cook unusually delicious, almost restaurant-quality hiking food on Kovea Booster petrol stoves.

 Summer and autumn routes (June - September)

-• Rybachy Peninsula: The northernmost point of the European part of Russia.
+• Rybachy Peninsula: the northernmost point of the European part of Russia.
 Epic landscapes and plateau-like tundra, where you can meet reindeer and see the power of the ocean surf.
+Where Rybachy Peninsula hotels cannot offer, our expedition camp will provide the best comfort.

-• Dalnie Zelentsy: A route for those who want to escape from civilization to the farthest «Edge of the Earth» and see the Northern Lights.
+• Dalnie Zelentsy: a route for those who want to take a trip to the Kola Peninsula to escape from civilization to the farthest 'Edge of the Earth'.

 Safety and preparation

-1. Small groups: An intimate format of up to 12 people and 2 instructors guarantees attention to each participant.
+• Small groups: an intimate format for up to 12 people and 2 instructors guarantees attention to each participant.

-3. Communication and control: Groups are always registered with the Ministry of Emergency Situations, there is satellite communication Iridium and GPS navigation, walkie-talkies, signaling devices on the route.
+• Communication and control: groups are always registered with the Ministry of Emergency Situations, there is satellite communication Iridium, GPS navigation, walkie-talkies, signaling devices on the route.

-4. First aid kit: Instructors have completed First Aid courses with the Red Cross, and there is a first aid kit on the hike.
+• First aid kit: instructors have completed First Aid courses at the Red Cross, and there is always an extended first aid kit on the hike.

-Choose your adventure in the calendar above and leave a request.
-The North is closer than it seems.
+Read reviews on tours, explore our route to Murmansk, choose your adventure in the calendar above and leave a request.
+The North is closer than it seems!

 Reviews